fentosc/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.tse-fr.eu/fr

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at Toulouse School of Economics.
+bio: 'I am a PhD student at Toulouse School of Economics.
 Former analyst at the Inter-American Development Bank

+Nationality:🇲🇽'

 # Interests to show in About widget
 interests: